xmhai/techdoc/programming/batch/batch.md

 - Batch Job running report store in database.
 Two tables: summary and exception records.
 - View the job execution status and details from UI and scheduler console.
 - Job retrigger
+  - Use Job Parameter to prevent same file to be processed multiple times.
+  - Check duplicate records in itemProcessor
+  - With external scheduler, we are not able to retrigger spring batch as need to use jobOperator.restart instead of normal jobLauncher.

 ## Batch Processing Requirements
 - Bulk-oriented (Long running)